"Kick the jukebox, slam the floor

 - The Mad Doctor in Heavy Rain tries to do this to Madison so that he can tie her up in his basement and vivisect her.

-- Yakuza uses this, the original one, where one of the side quests is "saving" a Distressed Damsel, and she takes him for a drink as a thank you, and in a subversion, you can decline the drink after you see a cutscenes of her/the bartender slip it in.
+- Yakuza uses this, the original one, where one of the side quests is "saving" a Damsel in Distress, and she takes him for a drink as a thank you, and in a subversion, you can decline the drink after you see a cutscenes of her/the bartender slip it in.
 If you don't you realize something's amiss when the enemy that harassed her comes in acting pleasant.
 Then Kiryu delivers a No-Holds-Barred Beatdown and ends up getting all the money they made off of the Schmuck Bait.
 If you do drink or somehow lose the fight, you wake up without a large amount of Yen missing, and have to go on a fetch quest as you bounce from beating the bartender for information until you find the woman.

-- In Season of Mystery: The Cherry Blossom Murders, the villain seems to have a line in killing people while making it look like suicide, and to make sure there isn't any fuss, he drugs them first.
+- In Season Of Mystery The Cherry Blossom Murders, the villain seems to have a line in killing people while making it look like suicide, and to make sure there isn't any fuss, he drugs them first.
 The powder he accidentally leaves near a victim's teacup is one piece of evidence found by the protagonist, and the discovery of his discarded pill bottle is another.